Sitecore/jss/docs/data/routes/docs/techniques/azure-deployment/en.md

 ## Step 4: Deploy the app's files

+> This step is not necessary for the [Next.js SDK](../../nextjs/introduction/why-nextjs/en.md) or when using the [HTTP Rendering Engine](../../fundamentals/services/view-engine/en.md#http-rendering-engine).

 In production, deployment of the JSS app's build artifacts should be done via an automated build setup.
 For simplicity, we can use FTPS to deploy our build artifacts.

 1. Build your JSS app using `jss build`, and collect its artifacts.